junit-team/junit5/CONTRIBUTING.md

 It is forbidden to use _wildcard imports_ (e.g., `import static org.junit.jupiter.api.Assertions.*;`)
 in Java code.

+#### Documentation

 Text in `*.adoc` and `*.md` files should be wrapped at 90 characters whenever technically possible.

+In multi-line bullet point entries, subsequent lines should be indented.

 ### Javadoc